RuralNative/RuralNative/README.md

 # Personal Projects

 Personal projects I proudly built or are currently developing are the following:
-- 👨‍💻 QLib - PHP-based web application locally hosted assisting our University Library manage student use of its facilities
+- 👨‍💻 Qttendance - PHP-based web application locally hosted for convenient attendance monitoring for organizations currently used by CPSU - Moises Padilla and San Isidro Academy
-- 👨‍💻 Handsy - a mobile app that teaches Filipino Sign Language with the help of AI under development
+- 👨‍💻 Handsy - a close-sourced mobile app that teaches Filipino Sign Language with the help of AI submitted for AppCon 2024

 ## Personal Skillset